vzakharchenko/forge-sql-orm/README.md

 - Resource usage at each step
 - Performance optimization opportunities

-## Memory Usage Monitoring
+## Performance Monitoring

 [↑ Back to Top](#table-of-contents)

-Forge-SQL-ORM provides automated memory usage monitoring capabilities to help you identify and track memory-intensive queries in your Forge SQL instance.
+Forge-SQL-ORM provides automated performance monitoring capabilities to help you identify and track memory-intensive queries in your Forge SQL instance.
 This feature is **essential for Atlassian Forge applications** as it helps you stay within the **16 MiB per query memory limit** and provides detailed insights for optimization.

-### Why Memory Monitoring is Critical
+### Why Performance Monitoring is Critical

 Atlassian Forge SQL has a strict **16 MiB memory limit per query**.
 Unlike slow query detection (which is available in the Forge Developer Console), there's **no built-in way to monitor memory usage** of your queries.
 This monitoring system fills that gap by: